biocore/scikit-bio-rfcs/active/003-seq-feature.md

 ##Feedback
 - The `update` method may not be the most straightforward for users.
 The reason why we opted for this design was because the `skbio.Feature` object can only be indexed uniquely by hashing the entire feature.
 Suggestions on how to improve this will be welcome.
 - The `query` method does a linear lookup when searching for attributes over features.
 This problem can blow up (in terms of development) if we want faster querying.
 Which is why we opted for slow, linear search.
 Again suggestions here are welcome.

+## Other use cases
+Getting interval trees is actually fairly crucial for metadata querying.
+Imagine if a user wants to query studies by a range of pH.